dwrolvink/Linux/Manjaro-I3WM.md

 7. Turn autoresize off
 8. Turn the status bar off (also in machine settings: turn off mini bar in fullscreen)

+x1.
+Set the following settings if the screen doesn't redraw unless you click outside of the screen:

+[Enable 3D and 2D accelaration, video memory 128 mb, vboxvga graphics controller]